-Keeping your information secure is important factor in our daily lives.
-For a long while I’ve kept a lot of my important private information hidden inside of Evernote.
+Keeping your information secure is an important factor in our daily lives.
+For a long while, I’ve kept a lot of my important private information hidden inside of Evernote.
 And never have I been confident in it, I knew it was not a safe solution, but I took the risk.

 As the time goes by, and more and more of my financial and identity information reside in the cloud, I’ve decided to pull a plug, and make it at least a little bit secure, yet still retain the benefits of the cloud.